senotron/discord-tag-role/README.md

 - Assigns a role if the member has the tag and doesn't already have the role.
 - Removes the role if the member no longer has the tag but still has the role.
 - Logs role changes in a designated log channel with embedded messages.
-- Manual user check with a command `!check` in a specific channel with a 30-minute cooldown.
+- Manual user check with a command `!check` with a 30-minute cooldown.
 - Rate limiting included to avoid hitting Discord API rate limits.

 ## Requirements